epinio/docs/docs/tutorials/single-dev-workflow.md

 # Delete the application
 epinio app delete mysimpleapp

-# List the applications to verify mysimpleap has been deleted
+# List the applications to verify mysimpleapp has been deleted
 epinio app list
 ```